pirelaurent/map_list_dot/README.md

  MapList(someStructure);  // uses an already 'maps & list' structure or a Dart json object
 ```
 # Part1 : dot notation access in Dart
-Only the first level needs to be a MapList.
-You can then add directly maps, lists and data , in line or as json.
+In a MapList, you can then add maps, lists and data , in line or as json.
-In the following  examples, a MapList *root* has been loaded with a json.
+In the following  examples, a MapList *root* was first loaded with a large json to test access.
 #### classical notation
 Classical notation is still available using a MapList ( which apply demands on the wrapped json)
 ``` dart